andrewcahill/andrewcahill/README.md

 ### Hi there 👋

-🔭 I’m currently working on an Algorithmic Brading Bot
+🔭 I’m currently working on an Algorithmic Trading Bot
 🌱 I’m currently learning Trading
  📫 You can reach me on my blog [AvidDeveloper](https://AvidDeveloper.com).